Pub raises hundreds in memory of a former regular

 A Norwich pub has raised hundreds of pounds in honour of one of its former regulars.

-Customers at the King’s Head in Magdalen Street have collected £425 for the Caister Volunteer Lifeboat in memory of David Cleveland, who died suddenly in July last year.
+Customers at the King’s Head in Magdalen Street have collected £420 for the Caister Volunteer Lifeboat in memory of David Cleverley, who died suddenly in July last year.

 Lesley George, one of the owners of the King’s Head, said before his death Mr Cleverley was a familiar face at the pub and well known within the wider beer community.